-During this period CAEATFA and the IOUs have continued to analyze the usability of the online data portal that identifies the Eligible Energy Efficiency Measures (EEEMS) under the program, which will be used by contractors, lenders, and the Master Services, to ensure project eligibility.
+During this period CAEATFA and the IOUs continued to analyze and improve the usability of the online data portal that identifies the Eligible Energy Efficiency Measures (EEEMS) under the program, which will be used by contractors, lenders, and the Master Servicer, to ensure project eligibility.
 The portal can be found at http://eeems.azurewebsites.net/.
 CAEATFA worked with staff at the CPUC and the IOUs to clarify requirements for EEEMs when a project is completed without an IOU rebate or incentive (Finance-Only Path).
-CAEATFA will continue working with the IOUs to make updates in the first Quarter of 2016 to ensure that the portal conveys financing requirements clearly.
+During this time, CAEATFA has continued to work with the IOUs to update the EEEMs portal to clearly communicate the financing requirements for comprehensive/ whole house projects.
+CAEATFA will continue to work with the IOUs to improve the portal.